-For those interested, Clare’s memorial in Detroit will be in the Oriental Garden (weather permitting) on 1 June, or the Green Room if needed.
-A second memorial will be held 4 June on the beach at Grand Haven.
+UPDATE: Clare’s memorial in Detroit will be in the Oriental Garden (weather permitting) on 29 June, or the Kingswood Lobby if needed.
+The Grand Haven memorial will not take place.
 Contact me directly if you have questions.

 I met my Brown-Eyed Girl in May of 1972 behind her house on Faculty Way at Cranbrook, one of the most exclusive private schools in the United States.
 We talked about…I have no idea what now, but I was smitten, hopelessly, by a warm, dimpled faculty brat who seemed to care about what I thought.
 And I didn’t know her name; I wouldn’t know it for a while.

 For whatever reason I was in the dining hall, terrified for some reason and looking for a place to sit when Pete Dewitt, one of my housemasters, invited me down to his on-campus house and introduced his daughter, Clareann, who went by Clare…that warm, dimpled faculty brat.

 And I kept coming back.
 I laughed with her older sister Karolyn and brother Peter, talked with her parents Peter and Elizabeth about my future, broke bread with cousins and grandmothers and felt as if I were family.
 They soon came to call me Friday’s Child because I came down from the dorms almost every Friday, even after I graduated in ’73 and joined the Army.

 And I went to her brother Pete’s wedding in ’74…then to Clare’s in ’78.
 That hurt so much I thought I’d bust, but I had to be happy for her.
 I got a job in Wisconsin and moved, then sent her a plant when her daughter was born in May ’79.
 I saw her at Karolyn’s wedding that October, and she looked happy.